nhcollier/PhenoMiner/README.md

 	were done by Tudor Groza using Bio-LarK.
 DTD was also added.
 * S4:   A list of abbreviations used in describing the PhenoMiner database and techniques.
 * S5:	User documentation for the Web search and REST interface.
+* S6:	S3 file hand edited to remove 373 erroneous terms and re-indexed in the form "PMI:nnnnnn".